BinarCode/laravel-restify/docs/docs/4.0/auth/authorization.md

 After setting up the Restify configuration, and the authentication.
 The next logical step is to protect your API Repositories against unauthorized users.

+## Request lifecycle

+Before diving in details about authorization, it's important for you to understand what is the actual lifecycle of the request.
+So you can know what to expect, and how to debug your app at any point.

+### Booting

+When you run a request (ie via Postman), it hits the Laravel application.
+Laravel will load every single Service Provider it has defined into `config/app.php` and [auto discovered ](https://laravel.com/docs/packages#package-discovery) providers as well.

+Restify injects the `RestifyApplicationServiceProvider`, it is injected in your `config/app.php` and it also has an auto discovered provider called `LaravelRestify\LaravelRestifyServiceProvider`.

+- The `LaravelRestifyServiceProvider` is booted firstly, this will push the `RestifyInjector` middleware at the end of the middleware stack.

+- Then `RestifyApplicationServiceProvider` is booted, this will define the gate, will load repositories and make the auth routes macro.
+You have the full control over this provider.

+### Restify injector

+This middleware is pushed at the end of the `$middleware` list of your application.
+This middleware has the 2 responsibilities.
+It will boot the `RestifyCustomRoutesProvider` (which will load routes you define in `routes` method of your repositories).

 ## View Restify

 Firstly, let's take a closer look to the package general gate: